 - Let the speaker know you are listening with small gestures like nodding your head or short verbal responses.

-- Listen for the subtle changes in the speaker’s voice, pay attention to his or her body language and other nonverbal clues.
+- Listen for the subtle changes in the speaker’s voice, pay attention to his or her body language and other nonverbal cues.
 These actions tell you how the person feels and what they are trying to communicate to you.

 - Whenever you find it difficult to concentrate on a conversation, repeat the words in your head.
 This will reinforce their message and make it easier for you to remain focused.